Imago

 Patrick Sandoval is recovering from an internal brace surgery that he underwent in 2024.
 The Red Sox had signed Sandoval in December 2024 on a two-year, $18.25 million contract that runs through the 2026 season.

-Boston would be looking towards his return this season as he missed the entire last season due to his recovery.
+Boston would be looking forward to his return this season, as he missed the entire 2025.

 “Patrick Sandoval will begin a rehab assignment with Double-A Portland on Sunday, the Red Sox said,” wrote Healey.